-Planting a garden with your family is a wonderful experience!
-I’m fairly new to gardening…we started three years ago when we moved into our home.
-I’m no expert on how to grow the best produce, but I DO want to say it’s easier and more possible than I ever thought!
+I’m fairly new to gardening.
+We started four years ago when we moved into our home.
+Even though I’m not an expert on how to grow the best produce, I DO want to say it’s easier and more possible than I ever thought!
 If you’ve ever wondered if you should try it, you should totally give it a shot!

-There are many great sites out there to help beginners learn how to go about starting a garden, but I’m going to focus on WHY growing a garden is great for the whole family, and some tips to help get you started.
+There are many great sites out there to help beginners learn how to go about starting a garden, but today, let’s focus on WHY growing a garden is great for the whole family, and some tips to help get you started.

 Here’s a list of the Top Reasons why I’ve loved having a garden:

-- Teaching your kids! – It is a wonderful teaching tool to help your kids get outside, have certain chores to help out with (watering, weeding), and to teach them how food grows.
+Gardening is a wonderful teaching tool to help your kids get outside, perform certain chores (like watering and weeding), and to learn how food grows.

 There are many types of gardens for each home/yard size.
 Here’s some basic info about my garden: